buk7456/FreeTX/doc/telemetry.md

 - Name: The sensor name.
 - Units: The units of measurement.
 - ID: This is the sensor ID, which must be unique.
 However, the same ID can be used for example to display a value in multiple ways.
 - Factor10: The raw value is multiplied by 10 to power this factor.
+Useful when we want to scale the value.
 - Multiplier: The raw value is multiplied by this number.
 Useful when we want to scale the value.
 - Alerts: This parameter specifies how the alarm behaves.
 - Threshold: This is the value below or above which the telemetry alarm will be sounded.
 The telemetry value will also flash when in alarm state.